 Travel Frugally to Save More Money

-Get a credit card that offers miles/points.
 Being frugal doesn’t mean you can’t go anywhere.
 It IS possible to see the world but stay on a budget.
 There are many credit cards that offer travel miles in exchange for the money you spend.
 Travel card credits often have no foreign transaction fees, sign up bonuses (like a TON of bonus miles just for opening the card) and more.
 Check out this article by Katie at Life She Lives about How To Travel For Free With Credit Card Reward Points for more tips.

 Not only do apartments tend to be cheaper than hotels, but you’re also given the option to cook at home rather than eating out all the time.
 Sure, one of the more enjoyable parts of traveling has to do with tasting the local cuisine, but not all meals have to be out.
 Find a local grocery store and get some staples like coffee, eggs, sandwich fixings and snacks.
 Have breakfast and/or lunch at home and dine out in the evenings.
-Also considering purchasing your own alcohol at a local liquor store rather than buying by the glass at restaurants, as often, a cost of a drink or two is the same as a whole bottle at the store.
+Also consider purchasing your own alcohol at a local liquor store rather than buying by the glass at restaurants, as often, a cost of a drink or two is the same as a whole bottle at the store.
 Your travel spend will drop dramatically.

 There are always free activities, so take advantage of them!
 You may also look into city passes that grant you admission into multiple attractions.
 I recently visited Paris and found that there is a museum pass that lets you into over 50 museums and attractions in and around the city.
 Way better than buying tickets to each place, no?